isomerpages/moe-mayflowersec/_parents/Parent Support Group.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Role_of_PSG.png">
 </div>
 <h3>About our PSG</h3>
-<p>In 2024, MOE introduced a new framework for successful school-home partnership
+<p>At PSG@MFSS, we are committed to being a supportive partner by upholding
-between schools and PSGs.&nbsp;</p>
+the Mayflower Promise in our collaboration with the school.
+Through initiatives involving both parents and students, we strengthen the school-home partnership and contribute to a positive and cohesive community.</p>
-<p>We at PSG@MFSS aim to be a supportive partner by upholding the Mayflower
+<p>We seek to model respectful communication between parents and teachers,
-Promise when we partner the school in various initiatives that involve parents and students.
-We also value-add to the experiences of parents and students alike by sharing our talents and expertise.
-As part of contributing to our students’ mental wellness, Fun Fridays were designed with the intention of introducing them to various new hobbies such as pipe cleaner art, painting and making simple bookmarks.
-We are also actively involved in the school’s ECG week where we share about our careers to the students.&nbsp;</p>
+foster meaningful parent-child relationships, and encourage parents to actively support their children’s development.
+PSG@MFSS also serves as a bridge between parents and the school by providing constructive feedback and contributing our diverse expertise.</p>
-<p>We aim to be a lighthouse for other parents by demonstrating sound school-home
+<p>In recent years, we have expanded our efforts to engage parents more directly.
-partnership by encouraging respectful communications between parents and teachers, being role models to our children and also building real connections with our children in an increasingly digital world.
-Over the 2 years, we have moved away from only supporting school events to also engaging parents directly.
-In 2025, we shared with fellow MFSS parents during the mid-year Parent-Teacher Meeting Lunchtime talk on improving communications between parent and child as well as hosted our first 5 Love Language Workshop online for our PSG parents.&nbsp;</p>
+Key initiatives include our School-PSG Engagement and Welcome Sessions, a parent-child communication talk conducted during the mid-year Parent-Teacher Meeting, and an online “5 Love Languages” workshop for parents.</p>
-<p>We strive to be a bridge between school as well by giving constructive
+<p>To support students’ holistic development, we introduced “Fun Fridays”,
-feedback about school programmes.
-Early this year, we held our first School-PSG engagement session and Welcome New Members session with our school leaders and it was a huge success.&nbsp;</p>
+offering opportunities to explore creative hobbies, and actively participate in the school’s Education and Career Guidance (ECG) Week by sharing career insights with students.</p>
-<p>Here at PSG@MFSS, we grow together as one community and journey together
+<p>At PSG@MFSS, we grow together as one community, journeying alongside one
-as parents.</p>
+another in our shared role as parents.</p>
 <p><a href="https://forms.gle/R8HJv7GTAh1ALr3Z9" rel="noopener nofollow" target="_blank">🤝 Come join us.</a>
 </p>
 <h2>PSG Photo Album</h2>